Lock-In: Let Me Count the Ways

 - Are the programming models based on open standards?

-- Are there a variety of tools—IDEs, analytics, management, etc.—available for the platform?
+- Is there a variety of tools — IDEs, analytics, management, etc. — available for the platform?

 - Do multiple vendors provide tools that encompass the platform?